 Download Here: Supremo

 The first alternative that most prefer for TeamViewer.
-Anydesk has all the features that its rival, TeamViewer has.
+Anydesk has all the features that its rival, TeamViewer, has.
 It’s simple to navigate and is harder to crack.
-Anydesk protocols are secured with banking standard 1.2 TLS along with RSA 2048 asymmetric encryption to verify connections.
+Anydesk protocols are secured with banking standard 1.2 TLS and RSA 2048 asymmetric encryption to verify connections.
 All these ensure the secure transmission of commands over remotely located computers.

 - Smooth performance due to faster transmission of commands.

 Screen drawing feature unavailable.